visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 ## Delete Company and All data

-It is user responsibility to dowload their data first and then use this option when you are closing your account with bookeeping.ai permananatly.
+It is user responsibility to dowload their data first and then use Delete Data option when you are closing your account with bookeeping.ai permananatly.
 Remember we will run the 7-days recovery window once you exerice this option so you can recover if it was a mistake, after 7 days the data will be removed parmanantly and cannot be recovered.
+Only user themselves can delete their data and account, our team do not have access to this feature

 - Click on Settings > Select Company Settings > Click on "Delete This Company and All Data" or [Direct Link](https://bookeeping.ai/en/account/:account/dashboard/settings/company)
 - See screenshot![here](https://github.com/user-attachments/assets/50c9a700-a84f-4565-a360-a0abc37ce11b)